zanettanorris/Product-Inventory-Lab/instructions/section-03.md

 3. Call a method to initialize the application
 4. Use this method to kick of application logic

-Now that we have a way to start the application, create the rest of the code to interacte with a user.
+Now that we have a way to start the application, create the rest of the code to interact with a user.
 Your application should have a main menu that will allow a user to do the following:

 * Create different products to be added to inventory
 * Read from existing products
 * Update products
 * Delete products
-* Get differenct reports about products
+* Get different reports about products
 * Exit the program

 ## Conclusion